 Spoiler alert: Not really.

 Engagement is an individualized equation, reflecting an employee’s personal relationship with work.
 There will never be one set of concepts or actions that can solve every equation.
-And as we know from our research and own experience as employees, a host of factors can influence someone’s engagement at work.
+And as we know from our 2017 Employee Engagement Report and own experience as employees, a host of factors can influence someone’s engagement at work.
 Some are within a person’s control; many are not.

 The good news: You can provide learning experiences that combine the education, insights, and tools employees need to take greater control of their engagement.
 Here’s what training and engagement experiences need to include: